What is CAH?

 Adrenal Crisis

 Some people have a more severe form of CAH.
 This happens when the enzyme is missing or not working at all.
-People with this form of CAH are at a risk for an “adrenal crisis.”
-An adrenal crisis is the result of a very low cortisol and aldosterone levels.
+People with this form of CAH make very low or no cortisol and aldosterone.
+This can cause an “adrenal crisis.”
 This can occur at any age.
 It is very serious, and can be life threatening.

 Signs of adrenal crisis include: